-1 Risk within the stock assessment is calculated as the (weighted - if weights applied) number of models falling below the LRP (X / 72 and 54 models for yellowfin and skipjack, respectively).
-Risk under a projection scenario is the number of projections across the grid that fall below the LRP (X / 7,200 and 5,400 (72 and 54 models x 100 projections) for yellowfin and skipjack respectively) in the terminal projection year (2048).
+2Risk within the stock assessment is calculated as the (weighted - if weights applied) % of models falling below the LRP.
+Risk under a projection scenario is the number of projections across the grid that fall below the LRP in the terminal projection year (2048).
+There are 18 models in the skipjack assessment grid and 72 models in the yellowfin assessment grid.
+100 stochastic projections are conducted for each grid model.